A Low Effort Approach to Structured CNN Design Using PCA: Introduction

-\textbf{Contributions} The main contribution of this work is a practical compression technique with explainable design heuristics for optimizing network architecture, at negligible extra compute cost or time.
+\textbf{Contributions:} The main contribution of this work is a practical compression technique with explainable design heuristics for optimizing network architecture, at negligible extra compute cost or time.
 To the best of our knowledge, this is the first work that analyzes all layers of networks simultaneously and optimizes structure in terms of both width and depth, without any iterative searches for thresholds for compression per layer.
 The additional benefits of using this methodology are two-fold.
-Firstly, for more error tolerant applications, where accuracy can sometimes be traded for faster inference or lower power consumption, this analysis provides designers a way to gracefully tune the trade-off based on their requirements.
-Secondly, the resultant graphs (Fig. \ref{fig:sensitivity}) are indicative of the sensitivity of layers and help identify layers that can be aggressively targeted while compressing the network.
+First, for more error tolerant applications, where accuracy can sometimes be traded for faster inference or lower energy consumption, this analysis offers a way to gracefully tune that trade-off.
+Second, the resultant PCA graphs (Fig. \ref{fig:sensitivity}) are indicative of the sensitivity of layers and help identify layers that can be aggressively targeted while compressing the network.
 This is discussed in detail in section III.
-We demonstrate the effectiveness of the proposed methodology to optimize structures of some widely used network architectures in Section IV.
+The effectiveness of the proposed methodology to optimize the structures of some widely used network architectures is demonstrated in Section IV.